Back to Main. Beware of spoilers!

-- Sitcom Arch-Nemesis: Was this for Terrance and Philip in "Not Without My Anus", then became one for all of Canada whenever he appeared.
+- Sitcom Arch-Nemesis: Was this for Terrance and Phillip in "Not Without My Anus", then became one for all of Canada whenever he appeared.

 A stereotypical Chinese man who is the owner of the City Wok restaurant, and the dissociative alter ego of Caucasian therapist, Dr. Janus.

 - Asian Rudeness: Acts polite when he's trying to get your money, but he really can be quite an unpleasant person.
 Highlighted in the way he bosses his wife around.
 Lampshaded when he's seen in anger management after dumping some food on a customer's head over a misunderstanding.

 - Asian Speekee Engrish: Milked for all its hilarious worth.

 - Benevolent Boss: Surprisingly acted this way towards the child-labor workers he hired in "The City Part of Town".